Self-protection and insurance demand with convex premium principles: Problem setup

-for every non-decreasing function $f: \mathbb{R} \rightarrow \mathbb{R}$.
-In other words, an increase in the effort lowers the severity of the loss, where severity is measured by FSD.
-We will write $X_{e_1}\succeq_{\mathrm{FSD}} X_{e_2}$ to denote that $X$ dominates $Y$ in the sense of FSD.
-Note that using this framework, we are able to deal with self-insurance and self-protection in a unified way.
-In this paper, we will focus on the self-protection.

-For the self-protection model, as a very useful special case of the prevention model satisfying \eqref{FSD}, the DM controls his loss probability by exerting an effort $e$ on it.
+For the self-protection model, we adopt the same setting as in \cite{bensalem2020prevention}, where the DM controls his loss probability by exerting an effort $e$ on it.
 More precisely, let the probability distribution $\mathbb{P}_{X_e}$ of the random variable $X_e$ take the following form

-where $e\mapsto p(e)$ is a non-increasing function, $\delta_{\{0\}}$ is the Dirac mass at 0, and $\mathbb{P}_Y$ denotes the distribution of a positive random variable $Y$.
+where $e\mapsto p(e)$ is a non-increasing function, $\delta_{\{0\}}$ is the Dirac mass at 0, and $\mathbb{P}_Y$ represents the distribution of a positive random variable $Y$, which takes values in the interval $[0,M]$.
 In other words, the loss random variable $X_e$ is strictly positive with probability $p(e)$, in which case its value is given by $Y$, and takes the value 0 with probability $1 - p(e)$.
-In the following discussions, we assume that the protection probability $p(e)$ has the following properties: \begin{ass} Assume that $p(e)$ is non-increasing and strictly convex, and such that \end{ass}
+It is vital to note that the family of random variables $(X_e)_{e\in (0,+\infty)}$, indexed by a prevention effort $e$, decreases in the sense of the first-order stochastic dominance (FSD) as the effort $e$ increases.
+In other words, we have $X_{e_1}\succeq_{\mathrm{FSD}} X_{e_2}$ when $e_1\leq e_2$.
+Consequently, the mapping $e\mapsto \mathrm{VaR}_{\beta}(X_e)$ is non-increasing.
+In the following discussions, we assume that the protection probability $p(e)$ has the following properties: \begin{ass} Assume that $p(e)$ is non-increasing and strictly convex, and such that \end{ass} Assumption \ref{protection:e} is standard in insurance economics, see, e.g., \cite{courbage2013prevention}, which means that an increased effort leads to a decrease in the loss probability $p(e)$, with a decreasing marginal impact of the effort. $p_0\in (0,1)$ means the existence of the original risk of the DM with no effort, while $p_{\infty}=0$ represents that the original risk can be fully eliminated.\footnote{It is remarkable to mention that all the results presented in this paper can be extended to the case of $p_{\infty}\in(0,p_0)$.} Moreover, the condition $\quad p'(0)<0$ means that the initial effort of prevention is effective and condition $p'(+\infty)=0$ means that the marginal effect becomes insignificant when the effort $e$ approaches infinite.

 Consider a DM facing a loss risk $X_e$ characterized by the distribution specified in \eqref{eq:selfprotection}.
 To mitigate this risk, the DM purchases a proportional insurance contract from an insurer, selecting the coverage level $\alpha\in [0,1]$.
 The associated insurance premium is denoted by $\pi(\alpha X_e)$.
 In addition to purchasing insurance, the policyholder can exert a prevention effort $e\in \R_+$, incurs a monetary cost $c(e)$.
 The policyholder’s objective is to minimize the risk measure associated with their total loss, which is given by: